- Alcester Office +44 (0)1789 765522

 - Walsall Office - Crime Dept +44 (0)1922 647 797

 - Westhoughton Office +44 (0)1942 816515

 - Whitefield Office +44 (0)161 796 7920

 We are committed to providing a high quality legal service and to dealing with all our clients fairly.
 We acknowledge that we may not always get it right so if something has gone wrong, including in relation to the bill, we need you to tell us.

 If you wish to make a complaint, you should first contact us either in writing (by letter, fax or email) or by speaking with our Complaints Managers.
-We have three Complaints Managers, their contact details are:
+We have two Complaints Managers, their contact details are: